 The solution, as I have mentioned a few times this afternoon, is to ensure that we continue the expansion of capacity—as the hon.
 Gentleman knows, there is now record capacity in the testing system—and, at the same time, ensure that those who are eligible for tests come forward to get those tests.
 Some people have been asked to travel, but the vast majority of people get tests close to home and get the results back very quickly.

 Very soon.
 As the UK Secretary of State, I urge all people in Scotland to download the app.
-I know that the Scottish Government’s app is technically excellent and I strongly endorse it, as I will strongly endorse people in England to download the English app, people in Wales to download the Welsh app and people in Northern Ireland to download the Northern Ireland app to support the whole of the UK to do everything we all can to tackle this problem.
+I know that the Scottish Government’s app is technically excellent and I strongly endorse it, as I will strongly encourage people in England to download the English app, people in Wales to download the Welsh app and people in Northern Ireland to download the Northern Ireland app to support the whole UK to do everything we can to tackle this problem.